engrcollins/my-portfolio/src/posts/how-the-internet-works.md

 <br/>
 </p>
 <p>
 In-between these destination and source computers/devices are a lot of other network components that do the routing, modulation, demodulation and transmission.
+A data sent over the internet will journey through the routers and other infrastructure of the ISPs before getting to its destination.
+The packets most times take the shortest possible routes to reach their destination.
 And all these happen in a matter of micro-seconds to milliseconds depending on distance and routes.
-Now let's dive in to the packets transmission and routing.
+Now let's dive in deeper to the packets transmission and routing.
 <br/>
 <center><img src="../images/routers.jpg" width="70%" alt='Routers'><br />Packets routes.</center>
 <br />
 The source computer/device initiates the packets sending with the help of a modem.
 Data packets traverse the public telephone network using the Radio Frequency (RF) energy which can transmit signals even through walls and other objects.
-The modem gets these packets onto and off of this RF carrier by modulation and demodulation.
+The modem gets these packets onto and off this RF carrier by modulation and demodulation.
 Stand-alone modem can be used for connecting a local network (of devices) to the Internet Service Providers(ISPs) while modern cellphones have in-built modems which make it possible for the mobile phones to access the internet via telephone network providers' infrastructures like radio towers.
 These telephone infrastructures are used because they are readily available and ideal.
 <p>
 This is where the trick is really; simply put, an ISP provides access for using the internet.
 Breaking things down, an ISP is a company or firm that manages some special routers, pool of modems and port server, linked together, and also to other ISPs' routers so that messages from the source device(s) or network (of computers) are carried, in form of packets through the ISP network(s) to the destination device(s) or network (of computers).
 Oh, that's quite long!
 I know right.
 The internet consists of this whole infrastructure of networks.
 Just like I explained earlier, the data packets get passed on from router to router like in a relay race such that all these packets transmission occur within the twinkling of an eyelid.
 </p>